rmoustafa/MVP-NewsFeed/README.md

 # Features:-
 - It shows how to build an android application with MVP application architecture
 - It shows the use of the most popular libraries like, Dagger2, RxJava, Retrofit, and Butterknife in android
-- It shows how to write unit and ui testing

 ## screenshots